eostrom/astreo/src/content/words/2015-05-25-dropbox-express-4-dropbox-at-last.md

 ---
 supertitle: Dropbox Express with ECMAScript 6+
-subtitle: "Part 4: Introducing the Dropbox API."
+subtitle: 'Part 4: Introducing the Dropbox API.'
-title: "Dropbox Express 4: The Dropbox API."
+title: 'Dropbox Express 4: The Dropbox API.'
 date: 2015-05-25T23:20Z
 tags:
   - node.js
   - express.js
   - es.next
   - dropbox
   - dotenv
 section: code
 ---

-*This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
+_This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
 It was my first time using any of these things (except JavaScript, natch), so there are probably better ways to do some of it.
-[Let me know!][contact]*
+[Let me know!][contact]_

 In [part 3], we wrote the simplest Express app I could think of.
 Now, let's write the simplest Express app I can think of that uses the